Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: -factored Moduli, 2

-where $\beta$ in (176) is a large prime.
+where $\beta$ in (189) is a large prime.
 Using Buchstab's identity, we have

-By Lemma~\ref{l217}, (118) holds for the first sum in (177) since $(\alpha_1 + \alpha_2, \alpha_3) \in A$, and we only need to deal with the second sum in (177) that counts numbers with $5$ or more prime factors.
-Now we reduce this case to other cases with $\Omega(n) \geqslant 5$.
+By Lemma~\ref{l217}, (129) holds for the first sum in (190) since $(\alpha_1 + \alpha_2, \alpha_3) \in A$, and we only need to deal with the second sum in (190) that counts numbers with $5$ or more prime factors, with a product of $3$ variables lies in $\left(1 - \theta - \varepsilon,\ \theta + \varepsilon \right)$.
+Now we reduce this case to \textbf{Case 3} and parts of \textbf{Cases 1 and 2} that a product of $3$ variables lies in $\left(1 - \theta - \varepsilon,\ \theta + \varepsilon \right)$.
+Since the second sum in (168) is a positive sum that cannot be dropped directly, we need (129) holds for $f(n)$ in \textbf{Case 3} and parts of \textbf{Cases 1 and 2} without an error $O(\varepsilon)$.
+By the discussions above, we know that (129) holds for $f(n)$ in \textbf{Case 3} without an error $O(\varepsilon)$, and we only need to consider the following 2 subcases.